 - All resident/fellows must provide proof of valid work authorization and a valid social security number.
 MCHS does not sponsor H1B or other types of visas.

 - For all graduates from non-LCME schools, a minimum one year of clinical rotation experience within the United States healthcare system is strongly preferred.

-Each residency program also has its additional specialty-specific eligibility requirements.
-Please refer to the residency program’s resident selection policies for details.
+Each residency training program also has its additional specialty-specific eligibility requirements.
+Please refer to the residency training program’s resident selection policies for details.